Data model

 device_src_id int unsigned Source

-src_id varchar(255) Physical port of the source
+src_id varchar(255) Physical port of the source device

 device_dst_id int unsigned Destination

-dst_port varchar(255) Physical port of the destination
+dst_port varchar(255) Physical port of the destination device

 created_at timestamp Date of creation